Tip Pool vs Tip Out (When to Switch and When Not To)

 Total tip-out: Most concepts run 4-8% of sales out to support staff, or 15-25% of server tips depending on how it’s structured.

-The percentage matters because servers track it.
-A 6% tip-out on a $20K weekly sales section is $1,200 of tip income gone to support staff.
-Servers know the number.
+The percentage matters because servers track it down to the dollar.
+A 6% tip-out on a $20K weekly sales section is $1,200 of their tip income gone to support staff.
+Trust me, they know that number cold.

 A worked example #

-Server section produces $4,800 in food and beverage sales over a Friday-Saturday shift.
-Customer tips average 22%, so total tips are $1,056.
+Say a server section does $4,800 in food and beverage sales over a Friday-Saturday double.
+Customer tips average 22%, so total tips land at $1,056.

 Scenario A: Sales-based tip-out (typical full-service)